Gardens and Palace of La Granja de San Ildefonso with snow. Segovia

 Enjoy nature in winter.

-"Spring: is the season of flowers" - that’s what we have always heard since we were little...
+“Spring: is the season of flowers” - that’s what we have always heard since we were little...
 But this is not entirely true, as two of the most beautiful floral spectacles in Spain take place in winter.
-The first features hundreds of varieties of camellias in Galicia, filling with colour the gardens of "pazos" or country houses such as the Pazo de Rubiáns (Vilagarcía de Arousa, Pontevedra) and the Pazo de San Lourenzo (Santiago de Compostela, A Coruña).
+The first features hundreds of varieties of camellias in Galicia, filling with colour the gardens of “pazos” or country houses such as the Pazo de Rubiáns (Vilagarcía de Arousa, Pontevedra) and the Pazo de San Lourenzo (Santiago de Compostela, A Coruña).
 The second is the flowering of thousands of almond trees on the island of Mallorca in early February.
 This is also a great time to enjoy the Balearic Islands in peace and quiet.
 Meanwhile, winter still lingers among the snowy peaks of the Pyrenees (in Aragon, Catalonia and Navarre) and Sierra Nevada (in Granada, Andalusia), and in many other places.
-There are also major ski resorts here where you can enjoy winter sports.
+In addition, you will find important ski resorts where you can practice snow sports.

 Almond trees in blossom, Mallorca